Call and Response - Camden Art Centre

 For his exhibition at Camden Arts Centre, Ligon presented a new series of large paintings based on the 1966 seminal taped-speech work, Come Out, by Minimalist composer Steve Reich.
 Come Out is drawn from the testimony of six black youths arrested for committing a murder during the Harlem Race Riot of 1964.
 Known as the ‘Harlem Six’, the case galvanised civil rights activists for a generation, bringing to attention police brutality against black citizens.
 Echoing Reich’s overlapping repetition of words and phrases, Ligon’s silkscreen paintings overlay the words to create slowly shifting and rhythmic effects.

-Ligon was creating a new neon work, which draws on the words of Daniel Hamm, one of the ‘Harlem Six’, describing the police beatings.
+Ligon created a new neon work, which draws on the words of Daniel Hamm, one of the ‘Harlem Six’, describing the police beatings.
 Neon letters, suspended for visitors to walk amongst, blink on and off in a cycle reflecting Reich’s work.
 Ligon’s neon works continue his interest in pushing text and speech to the point of abstraction.
 As with his paintings, they encourage the viewer to oscillate between reading and looking.

 A new multi-screen video work uses footage of comedian Richard Pryor’s 1982 stand-up performance, Live on Sunset Strip.
 Ligon reorganised and refilmed the recorded material to emphasise Pryor’s emphatic body language, movement and expressions, removing articulated words to focus on body language and the performative delivery of speech.

-Images Related events
+Images Related Events The Artist

 Make & Do